James-Durant/fisher-information/README.md

 ## About the Project
 This repository contains the [figures](/figures), [code](/fisher-information), [data](/fisher-information/data) and [results](/fisher-information/results) for the following paper:
-> "Durant, J. H., Wilkins, L., Butler, K., and Cooper J. F. K. (2021). *Determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information*. arXiv. https://arxiv.org/abs/2103.08973"
+> "Durant, J. H., Wilkins, L., Butler, K., and Cooper J. F. K. (2021).
+Determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information. *arXiv*. https://arxiv.org/abs/2103.08973"

 Please cite this paper if you intend on including elements of this work in your own publications.